tetratelabs/terraform-provider-checkmate/docs/resources/tcp_echo.md

 - `expected_message` (String) The message expected to be included in the echo response
 - `interval` (Number) Interval in milliseconds between attemps.
 Default 200
 - `keepers` (Map of String) Arbitrary map of string values that when changed will cause the check to run again.
+- `persistent_response_regex` (String) A regex pattern that the response need to match in every attempt to be considered successful.
+  If not provided, the response is not checked.

+  If using multiple attempts, this regex will be evaulated against the response text.
+For every susequent attempt, the regex will be evaluated against the response text and compared against the first obtained value.
+The check will be deemed successful if the regex matches the response text in every attempt.
+A single response not matching such value will cause the check to fail.
 - `single_attempt_timeout` (Number) Timeout for an individual attempt.
 If exceeded, the attempt will be considered failure and potentially retried.
 Default 5000ms
 - `timeout` (Number) Overall timeout in milliseconds for the check before giving up, default 10000